ACMESDS/glwip/README.md

 	LWIP = require("graceful-lwip");

 Adjust the default LWIP.maxFilesInFlight = 100 as needed.
-See NodeJS LWIP for LWIP usage.
+As GRACEFUL-LWIP works under the covers, so there are no methods other than those provided by LWIP.

 ## License